RatJuggler/advent-of-code/2015/README.md

 search condition lambda functions and a *for* *else* made the processing loop really neat.

 ##### Day 17
+Another straightforward puzzle where *Itertools* does the heavy lifting.

 ##### Day 18
+Better implementation of a light grid class but not happy with the way it's animated.
+Would be interesting to actually show the animation changes using a *curses* library or similar.

 ##### Day 19
+The first part of the puzzle if fairly straightforward using a *set* to determine the unique molecules but I'm stuck on the second part. **OUTSTANDING**

 ##### Day 20
+This is about finding the factors of a number.
+I forgot to use the square root at first and so my solutions ran very slowly.

 ##### Day 21
+Had to go overboard and create classes for items and characters but resisted taking it further.
+Used a lambda to define the winning conditions for each part.

 ##### Day 22
+**TO BE COMPLETED**

 ##### Day 23
+A chance to build a small op-code interpreter.

 ##### Day 24
+I found this to be the hardest puzzle of all.
+I didn't think enough early on about cutting down the number of combinations.

 ##### Day 25